vmware-archive/sunspot_matchers/README.markdown

 ### :order_by

-Expectations on multiple orderings are supported using using the Proc format mentioned above.
+Expectations on multiple orderings are supported using using the block format mentioned above.

     Sunspot.search(Post) do
       order_by :published_at, :desc